 US domestic, additional units. $1.50–$2.50 each.
 Stacking units in one order is where shipping per-unit drops fast.

-International. $7–$15 for the first shirt depending on destination zone.
+International.
+According to Printify's 2026 guide, international orders can run $8–$15+ depending on destination country.
 Canada, UK, and Australia are the most common international zones for US-shipped POD orders.

 The single-shirt order is where shipping eats margin.
-A $8.80 blank + $4.75 shipping = $13.55 landed cost to Printify before you've added Etsy fees or your own time.
+An $8.80 blank plus $4.75 shipping equals $13.55 landed cost to Printify before you've added platform fees or your own time.

 Printify Premium: When the Gildan 5000 Discount Pays